asenetcky/strata/README.md

 `main.R` and its associated function `main()` is the entry point to your project and the target that users will automate the execution of.
-When executed `main()` will read those `.toml` files and begin sourcing the pipelines in the order specified by the user/.toml files, and within a stratum it will execute the laminae in the order specified by the user and their specific .toml file.
+When executed, `main()` will read those `.toml` files and begin sourcing the pipelines in the order specified by the user/.toml files, and within a stratum it will execute the laminae in the order specified by the user and their specific .toml file.
 Within a lamina the scripts will be sourced however the user’s operating system has ordered the scripts, often alphabetically.

-There are two ways for a uaer to “run” a project:
+There are two ways for a user to “run” a project:

 Users can source the `main.R` script that was auto-generated when building a stratum.